 Logos that grab people’s attention make brands famous.
 Logos stand out from others, and they reflect the brand’s message.
-When it comes to logo design, characteristics such as layout, color, and typography not only gain attention; they affect the way in which people perceive the logo design.
+Regarding logo design, characteristics such as layout, color, and typography gain attention and affect how people perceive the logo design.
 Just look at the logos of Target, Apple, and Google!

 A key takeaway is to focus on shapes and colors.
 This is because such shapes and colors communicate meaning.
 In this case, the colors denote community and trust − the circle does just that.
 Also, the white spaces leave the design uncluttered.
 As a result, the core message is presented without elements that aren’t needed or which do not add any value.

-There are great ways to get a free custom logo if you are looking to save some money on the short term.
+There are great ways to get a free custom logo if you want to save some money in the short term.

 Most of us are used to the current Apple logo.
-Those a bit older would recall the same outline, but filled with rainbow colors.
+Those older would recall the same outline but filled with rainbow colors.
 The first design, released in 1976, was completely different.
 This logo had Newton seated underneath an apple tree with an apple about to drop on his head.
-The 2015 design we still see today in a flat color or shiny metallic, harks back to 1998 − a simple outline of an apple, with a bite taken out of it.
+The 2015 design we still see today in a flat color or shiny metallic harks back to 1998 − a simple outline of an apple with a bite taken out of it.
 Simple.

 We have to touch on that bite!
-There are those who believe that this is merely a pun on the term byte.
-Others, however, believe that the bite is a metaphor for the bite of knowledge customers acquire through the use of Apple’s products.
+Some believe that this is merely a pun on the term byte.
+Others, however, think that the edge is a metaphor for the taste of knowledge customers acquire using Apple’s products.
 Whichever meaning, a great minimalistic logo grabs your attention.

-In 2015, Google made some minor changes to their logo – just by updating the custom typeface and the similar colors that were more animated and saturated.
-As with the example above, Google’s logo is a simple and clear design.
-But here Google used a word mark as their logo.
-More importantly, color is key – primary colors that pop.
-Only green I is a secondary color.
-Here the brand is indicating its rebellious side, bragging that it’s based on innovation.
+In 2015, Google made minor changes to its logo by updating the custom typeface and similar colors that were more animated and saturated.
+As with the example above, Google’s logo is a simple design.
+But here, Google used a word mark as their logo.
+More importantly, color is critical – primary colors that pop.
+Only green is a secondary color.
+Here, the brand indicates its rebellious side, bragging that it’s based on innovation.
 Also, the spacing and the negative spaces speak of Google’s confidence in standing out from the competition.